 Man United have wasted little time trying to improve Amorim's squad as they announced on the first day of the summer transfer window the arrival of versatile forward Matheus Cunha from Wolverhampton Wanderers for £62.5m, agreeing to a structure of payment over two years.

-The Red Devils were also hoping to wrap up a deal for Ipswich Town's Liam Delap, but they must now turn to alternative targets as the ex-Man City striker is closing in on a £30m move to Premier League rivals Chelsea.
+The Red Devils were also hoping to wrap up a deal for Ipswich Town's Liam Delap, but they must now turn to alternative targets as the ex-Man City striker has joined Premier League rivals Chelsea.

 Other positions could be strengthened this summer, but it will depend on whether there are any significant first-team departures that generate substantial funds, which can be put towards a new player who can improve Amorim's squad.